-Certain categories of taxpayers in the GST regulatory framework will be directed to deduct tax at source from payments to suppliers and vendors above a specified threshold.
-This TDS amount has to be paid to the government and reported in GSTR-7 periodic tax returns.
+Certain categories of taxpayers in the GST regulatory framework must deduct tax at source from payments to suppliers and vendors exceeding a specified threshold.
+They must pay this TDS amount to the government and report it in GSTR-7 periodic tax returns.

 Accurate computation aligned to prescribed calculation formulae and procedures also enables deductees, i.e., suppliers, to seamlessly claim input tax credit from these deductions in their respective GSTR-3B returns.
 Any deviations can hamper their cash flows severely, apart from attracting interest liabilities if the deductions are short.